 Digital technologies and the internet influence all areas of life and place new demands on education and training.
-Our goal is to accompany, explore and formulate recommendations for the entire path of an individual as a knowledge carrier in the digital world.
-Related research focuses include relevant competencies, approaches to digital education in the classroom, possibilities for designing digital learning opportunities, avoiding devaluation and supporting the upgrading of vocational qualifications.
+Our goal was to accompany, explore and formulate recommendations for the entire path of an individual as a knowledge carrier in the digital world.
+Related research focuses included relevant competencies, approaches to digital education in the classroom, possibilities for designing digital learning opportunities, avoiding devaluation and supporting the upgrading of vocational qualifications.

 The requirements in dealing with new technologies are changing increasingly.
 The corresponding competence training begins during school education and is continued within training and further vocational education.
 This constitutes a challenge for research at various levels.
 The question arises as to which competencies are necessary and relevant in a digital world.
 Furthermore, it is crucial to examine how these competencies can be acquired.
-When disseminating usage knowledge, background knowledge or social impact assessment, the differentiation of knowledge dissemination (e.g. according to educational background, age and experience) is examined.
+When disseminating usage knowledge, background knowledge or social impact assessment, the differentiation of knowledge dissemination (e.g. according to educational background, age and experience) was examined.

 Dr. Gergana Vladova, Research Group Lead